hezsystemscorporation/Audio-Sequence-Editor/README.md

 # Audio-Sequence-Editor

-Couple with Audio Panel to deliver highly interaction experience.
+Couple with Audio Panel and DisPLAY.io to deliver highly interaction experience.

 ## Prepare your first run